wiremoons/amt/README.md

 setx acrodb=c:\users\simon\work\scratch\sybil\sybil.db
 ```

-## License
+## Licenses

-This program is licensed under the "MIT License" see
+This program `amt` is licensed under the **MIT License** see
 http://opensource.org/licenses/mit for more details.

+The GNU Readline Library used in this application is licensed under the **GNU
+GPL v3**, see http://www.gnu.org/licenses/ for more details.

+The SQLite database code used in this application is licensed a **Public
+Domain**, see http://www.sqlite.org/copyright.html for more details.